How to Clean Dogs' Ears - The Expert's Guide

 A choice for a more natural approach - such as a cleanser based on fruit oils - is quickly gaining in popularity; their gentle ingredients don't run the risk of irritating your dogs' ears and with natural essences such as coconut, it's a sensory experience that soothes as it cleans.

 Coconut oil is being hailed as a miraculous health asset to both humans and dogs.
-With antimicrobial lipids which strengthen the immune system while fighting off infection and lauric, capric, and caprylic acid, which are known to have antifungal, antibacterial, and antiviral properties, any coconut oil based solution is a clear choice for a natural way to clean dog's ears.
+Any coconut oil based solution is a clear choice for a natural way to clean dog's ears.
 (If you want to learn more you should read the awesome guide we wrote on coconut oil for dogs!)

-The bottom line is that if you choose a high-quality cleanser that's effective at preventing infections and ear mites, you'll be helping your dog develop greater resilience as it goes splashing through those puddles.
+The bottom line is that if you choose a high-quality cleanser that's effective at blasting away nasty dirt, wax and grime, you'll be helping your dog develop greater resilience as it goes splashing through those puddles.

 How To Clean Dogs' Ears